whately/dynamic-stream-server/README.md

     - Nginx 1.0 or newer (or whichever the other recommends).
     - Nginx-rtmp-module 0.9 or newer (older versions had a bug that did not tell when users stopped viewing the RTMP stream).
+    - Depending of the system release used, you may ned to install Nginx’s dependencies.
+      For Ubuntu: sudo apt-get install libpcre3-dev build-essential libssl-dev

 3. ### [MongoDB][5]:

     A MongoDB service must be running for some parts of the program to work.